ksdhandapani/Spring-Boot-3-Projects/dockerize-spring-boot-mysql/README.md

 This means we do not have to provide these manually in the application.properties file, so that the App will be connected to the database.

-Run the application using the Docker Compose command
+#### Run the application using the Docker Compose command

+Docker Compose will build the Spring Boot and MySQL images, create the containers, create the network, and start them all

 `MYSQL_DATABASE=sb_mysql_docker_db MYSQL_PASSWORD=Mysql@2025 docker-compose up`

+To stop and remove containers and networks

+`docker compose down`

+To stop and remove everything created by Docker Compose (Including images and volumes)

+`docker compose down --rmi all`

+#### Build, Start and Stop the services using shell scripts

+`sh build.sh` To build the project
+`sh up.sh` To start the services
+`sh down.sh` To stop the services

 #### Pushing the image to Docker Hub